pitluga/supply_drop/README.md

     set :puppet_lib, "#{puppet_destination}/modules"

-the value of the PUPPETLIB environment variable, the location of your puppet modules
+the value of the PUPPETLIB environment variable, the location of your puppet modules.

     set :puppet_parameters, 'puppet.pp'

 the parameters that are passed to the puppet call.

+    set :puppet_excludes, %w(.git .svn)

+these are patterns that are passed as rsync --exclude flags when pushing your puppet configs to the box.

 ### How to contribute